-Even though baby acne is one of the most common skin conditions that develops in newborns and infants, watching these little bumps flare up can be a stressful time for a parent.
-To help alleviate that stress, the experts at Mustela have put together ten tips for getting rid of baby acne.
+Even though baby acne is one of the most common skin conditions that develop in newborns and infants, watching these little bumps flare up can be a stressful time for a parent.
+To help alleviate that stress, the experts at Mustela have put together 11 tips for getting rid of baby acne.

-Before we get to the top ten baby acne treatment tips, let’s touch on three important questions:
+Before we get to the top 11 baby acne treatment tips, let’s touch on four important questions:

 - What is baby acne?

 - What does baby acne look like?

 - How can I tell baby acne apart from other skin conditions?

 What Is Baby Acne?

 Baby acne is just like the acne that many suffer from in their teens and twenties.
 Baby acne can pop up anywhere on your newborn’s body, but it’s most often seen on their cheeks and back.
 Baby acne is also known as neonatal acne.
 The condition, which is usually treatable, occurs in about 30 percent of newborns.
 It is different from infantile acne in that open “blackheads” don’t usually appear in baby acne.

 This skin condition normally becomes visible within two to four weeks of your baby’s birth.
 That said, some newborns have acne when they’re born.
 It may also affect infants at any point during their first several months of life.